-What Is 3-Phase Power and Do I Need It?
+What Is 3-Phase Power and Do I Need It for My Home?

 Over the past decade, homes have become much more reliant on technology.
 Large ducted air conditioners, electric ovens, EV chargers, and home workshop equipment all place greater demands on electricity.